Getting Started With Information & Technology Solutions

 Welcome to Mines!
 Here’s what new students, faculty, and staff need to know about computer accounts and other IT resources on campus.

-We’re campus Information & Technology Solutions (ITS for short – and formerly CCIT) and we’re here to help.
+We’re Information & Technology Solutions (ITS for short) and we’re here to help.

 NEW STUDENT, FACULTY, AND STAFF COMPUTING INFORMATION

 Whether you are student, faculty, or staff, you will likely use these Mines computer systems as part of your job or course work.
-You can access them all after you claim your Mines MultiPass account — your main computer account here at Mines.
+You can access them all after you Activate your Mines account— your main computer account here at Mines.

-- The Trailhead campus portal — one-stop access to crucial administrative and academic resources like class schedules, add/drop, grades, bills, address change, vacation and sick leave (for employees), and more.
+- The Trailhead campus portal — one-stop access to crucial administrative and academic resources like class schedules, add/drop, grades, bills, and more.

 - Linux and Windows computer labs and classroom podiums throughout campus